StrawberryBe/analytics-platform.de-DE/help/components/filters/manage-filters.md

 1. Click **[!UICONTROL Tag]** again to tag the segment.

-Das Tag wird jetzt in der Spalte „Tags“ angezeigt.
-(Klicken Sie oben rechts auf das Zahnradsymbol, um Ihre Spalten zu verwalten.)
+Das Tag sollte nun in der Spalte Tags angezeigt werden.
+(Klicken Sie auf das Zahnradsymbol oben rechts, um Ihre Spalten zu verwalten.)
 You can also filter on tags by going to **[!UICONTROL Filters > Tags]**.

 ### Filter genehmigen